What is the difference between a psychiatrist and a psychologist?

 I need a report for work or legal reasons – do I need a referral?

-Medico legal reports do not need a referral from a GP but the referral will need to come from Workcover or a legal representative who will be responsible for the cost of the report.
+Medico legal reports do not need a referral from a GP but the referral will need to come from a legal representative or other 3rd party who will be responsible for the cost of the report.

 I saw a counsellor in the past and it didn’t work.
 Why should I try it again?